Eviction help Newcastle – stop eviction with collective defence

 What if my eviction follows housing disrepair?

-If you reported disrepair and then received a Section 21, the notice may be a revenge eviction and legally invalid one of the most common routes to challenging a Section 21 right now, before abolition.
-Housing disrepair guide → Call 07393 101018 immediately.
+If you reported disrepair and then received an eviction notice, that notice may be a revenge eviction and legally invalid.
+Housing disrepair guide.
+Call 07393 101018 immediately.

 Do I need to be a member to get help?